harijanachalapathi777/AutomationFramework/README.md

 # AutomationFramework
-An Automation framework build for java. using TestNG framework and it will have all the utilities, reports, logs, screenshots, retry mechanisms, test data. anyone can use this for their projects.
+An Automation framework built for smaell/enterprice java projects using TestNG framework and it will have all the utilities, reports, logs, screenshots,CI/CD, retry mechanisms, test data from diff sources. anyone can use this for their projects.

 to optimize:
 -----------